-The monthly stages started from each end of the route at the same time; later the service was increased to once a week; after a while to three times, until in the early 1860s daily stages were run from both ends of the route, and this was continued until the advent of the railroad.
+The monthly stages started from each end of the route at the same time; later, the service was increased to once a week, after a while, to three times, until in the early 1860s, daily stages were run from both ends of the route, and this was continued until the advent of the railroad.
 Each coach carried eleven passengers, nine closely stowed inside — three on a seat — and two on the outside on the boot with the driver.
-The fare to Santa Fe was $250, the allowance of baggage was limited to 40 pounds; all in excess of that cost 50¢ per pound.
-In this now seemingly large sum was included the board of the travelers, but, they were not catered to in any extravagant manner; hardtack, bacon, and coffee usually exhausted the menu, save that at times, there was an abundance of antelope and buffalo.
+The fare to Santa Fe was $250, and the baggage allowance was limited to 40 pounds; all more than that cost 50¢ per pound.
+In this now seemingly large sum was included the board of the travelers, but they were not catered to in any extravagant manner; hardtack, bacon, and coffee usually exhausted the menu, save that at times, there was an abundance of antelope and buffalo.

-It required about two weeks to make the trip from the Missouri River to Santa Fe, New Mexico unless high water or a fight with the Indians made it several days longer.
+It required about two weeks to make the trip from the Missouri River to Santa Fe, New Mexico, unless high water or a fight with the Indians made it several days longer.
 The animals were changed every 20 miles at first, but later, every ten, when faster time was made.
-What sleep was taken could only be had while sitting bolt upright, because there was no laying over; the stage continued on night and day until Santa Fe was reached.
+What sleep was taken could only be had during sitting bolt upright because there was no laying over; the stage continued on night and day until Santa Fe was reached.

 Some stations, however, were notable exceptions, particularly in the mountains of New Mexico, where, aside from the bread — usually only tortillas, made of the blue-flint corn of the country — and coffee, composed of the saints may know what, the meals were excellent.
 The most delicious brook trout, alternating with venison of the black-tailed deer, elk, bear, and all the other varieties of game abounding in the region.
 The passenger cost was $1.

-Thirteen years ago I revisited the once well-known Kozlowski’s Ranch, a picturesque cabin at the foot of the Glorieta Mountains, about half a mile from the ruins on the Rio Pecos.
-The old owner was absent, but, his wife was there; and, although I had not seen her for 15 years, she remembered me well, and at once began to deplore the changed condition of the country since the advent of the railroad, declaring it had ruined their family with many others.
-I could not disagree with her view of the matter, as I looked on the debris of a former relative greatness all around me.
-I recalled the fact that once Kozlowski’s Ranch was the favorite eating station on the Santa Fe Trail; where you were ever sure of a substantial meal — the main feature of which was the delicious brook trout, which were caught out of the stream which ran near the door while you were washing the dust out of your eyes and ears.
+Thirteen years ago, I revisited the once well-known Kozlowski’s Ranch, a picturesque cabin at the foot of the Glorieta Mountains, about half a mile from the ruins on the Rio Pecos.
+The old owner was absent, but his wife was there, and although I had not seen her for 15 years, she remembered me well and at once began to lament the changed condition of the country since the advent of the railroad, declaring it had ruined their family with many others.
+I could not disagree with her view as I looked at the debris of former relative greatness around me.
+I recalled the fact that once Kozlowski’s Ranch was the favorite eating station on the Santa Fe Trail, where you were ever sure of a substantial meal — the main feature of which was the delicious brook trout, which were caught out of the stream which ran near the door while you were washing the dust out of your eyes and ears.